Tempero | AI-Powered Safety Verification for Automated Mobility

 Counterfactual Logic

-Utilize “But-for” testing to simulate alternative worlds.
-Determine if different system decisions would have prevented a collision under identical conditions.
+“But-for” testing: determine if different system decisions would have prevented the incident.

 Accident Replay

-High-fidelity digital twin reconstruction of events.
-Replay incidents from multiple sensor perspectives to understand the chain of causality.
+High-fidelity digital twin reconstruction from multiple sensor perspectives.

 Ascribed Responsibility

-Quantify the influence of exogenous variables versus system actions to objectively ascribe accountability between actors.
+Quantify influence of exogenous variables versus system actions to objectively ascribe accountability.

-By applying the Tempero fuzzing suite, we identified the only 2 critical safety cases (just 0.005% of the valid configuration space) using a fraction of the traditional computational resources.
+Addressing the “needle in a haystack” challenge of L3 certification.
+Tempero’s verification suite identified the only 2 critical safety cases out of over 40,000 valid scenarios — using a fraction of traditional computational resources.

 Verification Coverage Analysis

-Scenarios generated to explore the complete ALKS configuration space.
+Generated to explore the complete ALKS configuration space

 Fine-Grained Risk Assessment of AEB in Urban Settings

-Using OSCFuzzer, Tempero conducted a detailed assessment of Automated Emergency Braking (AEB) in two urban settings with varying traffic densities (td1 and td2).
-We used around 12,000 optimization-driven virtual simulations to evaluate AEB’s effectiveness.
+Using OSCFuzzer, Tempero conducted a detailed assessment of Automated Emergency Braking in two urban settings with varying traffic densities — demonstrating context-specific safety evaluation that global statistics cannot provide.

 Setting td1